matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-list-style-type.md

 ## @counter-style is a thing

-Browsing the MDN page for `list-style-type` I discovered that there's a `@counter-style` at-rule.
+Browsing the MDN page for `list-style-type` I discovered that there’s a `@counter-style` at-rule.
 It allows you to define custom counter styles.
 It's  `list-style-type` with super powers.

 Currently, only supported in Firefox, there are several interesting options, like a list of one or multiple `symbols`, `suffix`, `prefix` or `range`.
-I won't describe them here, I suggest you read about [counter styles on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style) or have a look at the demos below (Firefox only).
+I won’t describe them here, I suggest you read about [counter styles on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style) or have a look at the demos below (Firefox only).

 **Drooling emoji and a suffix**